EtchUK/Etch.OrchardCore.UserProfiles/README.md

 "SubscriptionLevelPart" can be attached to either profile or groups to set a subscription level.
 Attaching the "SubscriptionAccessPart" to a content type allows content editors to restrict which subscription levels have access to view specific content items.

+### Subscription Access Profile Groups

+When enabled this feature will extend the subscriptions module to manage access to content items based on grouping subscription.